Katz Global Research Practicum

 When You'll Go:

-Travel will occur during according to the following timeline:
+Travel will occur according to the following timeline:

 Final travel and booking information will be communicated to selected students following the close of applications.